 The key areas of research where red light therapy has been examined the most are its ability to reduce muscle damage, its ability to reduce muscle fatigue during and after exercise, its ability to improve performance during exercise, and its ability to improve muscle recovery.
 Each of these areas is inextricably interrelated and offers its own distinct benefits to muscle recovery.

 How Red Light Therapy Works

 Red light therapy is thought to work by stimulating mitochondria , tiny organs found in each cell of the body.
-These subcellular organs are responsible for energy production, and a key chemical found in mitochondria called cytochrome C oxidase have been shown to absorb light in within red and infrared wavelengths.
+These subcellular organs are responsible for energy production, and a key chemical found in mitochondria called cytochrome C oxidase has been shown to absorb light within red and infrared wavelengths.

 While research into how red light therapy works is still ongoing, the effects it has on mitochondria are thought to be what speeds healing and reduces pain.
 While this effect was first discovered in healing skin wounds, red light penetrates deep into muscle tissues, providing this benefit to muscles as well.

 Many studies indicate that using red light therapy can potentially reduce muscle damage that can occur during exercise.
 This can lead to increased endurance and make workouts more productive.
 A 2010 article in the European Journal of Applied Physiology found that using red light therapy prior to eccentric exercises led to a reduced level of biomarkers associated with muscle damage when compared to those who did not use red light therapy.